 At home plate, our batter’s brain takes about 100 milliseconds to process the image of the ball after light and image hits the eye to actually see the ball coming toward him.

-If he decides to swing, it takes 25 seconds for the brain to tell the body to move.
+If he decides to swing, it takes 25 milliseconds for the brain to tell the body to move.
 Then, it takes about 150 milliseconds to swing the bat and make contact with the ball.

 This leaves our batter with just 125 to 225 milliseconds to assess the direction of the pitched ball and make the decision to swing before acting, or not.